-This course helps students develop a working knowledge of various decision models and solution techniques that they can apply in business situations.
-The course focuses on: (1) developing mathematical models of complex business situations; (2) identifying solution techniques to analyze these models; (3) using spreadsheets and other computer-based tools to actually solve the models, (4) analyzing the results of the computer output in order to recommend appropriate courses of action; and (5) communicating these recommendations to management.
-By the end of the course, students will gain enough proficiency in building and solving mathematical models for complex practical business problems using what they have learnt in class.
-They will have ample opportunities to use computers for solving large practical problems and case studies.
+This 3-credit MBA course helps students develop a working knowledge of various decision models and solution techniques that they can apply in business situations.
+The course focuses on: (1) developing analytical models of complex business situations; (2) identifying solution techniques to analyze these models: (3) using spreadsheets and other computer-based tools to actually solve the models.
+(4) analyzing the results of the computer output in order to recommend appropriate courses of action; and (5) communicating these recommendations to management.
+By the end of the course, students will (hopefully) gain enough proficiency in building and solving mathematical models for complex practical business problems using what they have learnt in class.
+Ample opportunities will be allocated for solving large practical problems and case studies using computers.